Welcome to the Shopping ads Policy centre

-- promote services that may be interpreted as providing sexual acts in exchange for compensation
+- Promote content that may be interpreted as providing sexual acts in exchange for compensation

-Google restricts the promotion of alcoholic beverages and drinks that resemble alcoholic beverages.
+Google restricts the promotion of alcoholic drinks and drinks that resemble alcoholic drinks.

-When promoting alcoholic beverages, you may not do any of the following:
+When promoting alcoholic drinks, you may not do any of the following:

-Examples of restricted alcoholic beverages: beer; wine; sake; spirits or hard alcohol; Champagne; fortified wine; non-alcoholic beer; non-alcoholic wine; and non-alcoholic distilled spirits.
+Examples of restricted alcoholic drinks: Beer; wine; sake; spirits or hard alcohol; champagne; fortified wine; non-alcoholic beer; non-alcoholic wine; non-alcoholic distilled spirits.